c3lang/c3-web/src/content/docs/references/docs/types.md

 State current_state = State.WAITING;
 ```
 The access requires referencing the `enum`'s name as `State.WAITING` because
-an emum like `State` is a separate namespace by default, just like C++'s class `enum`.
+an enum like `State` is a separate namespace by default, just like C++'s class `enum`.

 ### Enum associated values

-It is possible to associate each enum value one or more a static values.
+It is possible to associate each enum value with one or more a static values.
 ```c3
 enum State : int (String description)
 {